Discover Longmont's many parks and trails through the directory list below. Filter by amenity to find just the right one for your next adventure.

 This greenway is considered the 'crown jewel' of Longmont's trail system as it links a variety of parks, schools, other trails and commercial areas along its length.

-Currently the trail runs approximately eight miles from Golden Ponds (at Third Avenue, west of Hover Street) to Sandstone Ranch.
+Currently the trail runs approximately 8 miles from Golden Ponds (at Third Avenue, west of Hover Street) to Sandstone Ranch.
 The St. Vrain Greenway is part of the Front Range Trail plan--a regional trail system that will some day run from Wyoming to New Mexico.

 Dog Restrictions on St. Vrain Greenway East of County Line Road

 The St. Vrain Greenway east of County Line Road has dog restrictions adopted by City Ordinance.
-Dogs are not allowed (leashed or unleashed) on the portion of the trail east of County Line Road to Sandstone Ranch (approximately one mile of trail).
+Dogs are not allowed (leashed or unleashed) on the portion of the trail east of County Line Trailhead to Sandstone Ranch (approximately 1 mile of trail).
 Dogs pose a threat to wildlife in this area.
 City Council directed the restriction to protect this unique landscape, the wildlife in this area, and its important wildlife habitats.